ngflanders/MiniShell/README.md

 + `setenv` and `unsetenv`.
 Sets and removes environment variables
 + `source`.
 Run a file of shell commands.
 + Running commands in the background by detaching processes.
 Executed by attaching a `&` to the end of any command.

+To run MiniShell, it is safest if you run it inside a SafeRun session.
+SafeRun is a utility, not written by me, which monitors and limits the number of threads produced, CPU time usage, and wall-clock time usage.
+MiniShell also relies on SmartAlloc which is another utility, not written by me, which provides simpler commands for the allocation of memory.
+`gcc MiniShell.c SmartAlloc.c -o MiniShell`
+`SafeRun -T10000000 -t5000 -p50 ./MiniShell`